yiluyucheng/yiluyucheng.github.io/_pages/cv.md

 Award
 =====
-Interdisciplinary PhD research scholarship, University of Essex, 2019~2022
+University of Essex Faculty of Science and Health Interdisciplinary Doctoral Scholarship Award 2019-2020

 Skills
 ======